 Create your vision statement

-The vision in Cascade provides people with an inspirational overview of the long term direction of the organization.
+The vision in Cascade provides people with an inspirational overview of the long term direction of the organisation.
 You will encounter the vision in various places throughout Cascade.

 There are two steps to creating your vision statement:

 First, write the vision statement for your organisation into the ‘Create vision’ tab.
 Then, switch to the ‘Bring it to life’ tab, which is where you can add additional information about your vision statement.
 This could be a detailed explanation of how you came to this particular vision statement, or a video of the CEO explaining more about the vision.

 If you’re using a video, you’ll need to host your video somewhere.
 Drop us a line at email@example.com if you need a hand hosting your video, or use a popular video hosting service like youtube.com or wistia.com – then just copy and paste the link to your hosted video into Cascade: